 Hair and nail salon products may contain potentially harmful chemicals that can cause occupational asthma, as well as other health concerns.

-Nail care products can contain many chemicals that may be harmful to salon workers and shop owners, including benzene and formaldehyde, both of which are known to cause cancer.
+Nail care products can contain many chemicals that may be harmful to salon workers and shop owners, including benzene and formaldehyde, both of which are listed as human carcinogens in the Fourteenth Report on Carcinogens published by the National Toxicology Program.
 Other harmful chemicals in nail care products include acetone, acetonitrile, dibutyl phthalate, ethyl acetate, fiberglass, titanium dioxide, toluene, and volatile organic compounds.

 Because many chemicals in nail products evaporate into the air, salon customers may also be exposed to these chemicals at a salon.
 Hair and nail salons should be properly ventilated to circulate fresh air into the salon.

 Children are especially at risk if they are exposed to (or accidentally drink) nail polish removers and artificial nail removers.
 Polish removers are sometimes used as recreational inhalants to get "high".

 Some hair dye products contain ingredients that may irritate the skin.
 Some products must not be used for dyeing eyelashes or eyebrows because they may cause blindness.
 Other hair dye products contain ingredients that can penetrate the skin.

 Salon workers are also exposed to latex dust if they use latex gloves.